Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/types/state.rst

 **************

-The State actuator allows the user to create complex logic, whilst retaining a clear user interface.
+The State actuator allows the user to create complex logic, while retaining a clear user interface.
 It does this by having different states, and performing operations upon them

 .. seealso::